EnterpriseDB/postgres-deployment/DB_Cluster_AWS/README.md

 # Getting Started
 **The content of this repository is not production ready and may be unstable.**

+The intention of this repository is as an introductory self starting guide.

 Before starting to delve into this repository, it is best to get familiar with the steps in the deployment process towards Amazon Web Services.

 ## The overall process consists of the following steps: